-- 1. Open the wing bag, make sure that the A-frame is on top, and remove fastenings and paddings. - 2.
-Assemble the A-frame with the push-pin.
-Cables must not pass through the inside. - 3.
-Lift the wing from the front and rotate it so that the wing is laying with the assembled control frame flat on the ground.
-Carefully open the two half wings to their maximum extent. - 4.
-Slip the tensioning handle behind the foot of the king post taking care to pass the cables under the front central strap that links the two nose battens in front of the king post foot (Figure 5-2). - 5.
-Fit the king post plastic head at the top of the king post without entangling pitch lines. - 6.
-Fit the king post onto its locating lug on the keel, between the two tensioning cables, taking care not to cross them and not to pinch the flexible neoprene central link. - 7.
-Carefully slide the upper sail bent battens in their respective pockets and tension the sail by fastening the Easyfit tighteners (Figure 5-1).
+- 5. Slip the tensioning handle behind the foot of the king post by the opening in the upper surface taking care not to cross or twist the cables.
+(Figure 5-2). - 6.
+Fit the king post plastic head at the top of the king post without entangling pitch lines. - 7.
+Fit the king post onto its locating lug on the keel, between the two tensioning cables. - Carefully slide the upper sail bent battens in their respective pockets and tension the sail by fastening the Easyfit tighteners (Figure 5-1).